ministryofjustice/correspondence_tool_staff/README.md

 ### Dumping the database

-We have functionality to create an anonymised copy of the database on production or staging.
+We have functionality to create an anonymised copy of the production or staging database.
 This feature is to be used as a very last resort.
 If the copy of the database is needed for debugging please consider the following options first:
 - seeing if the issue is covered in the feature tests
 - trying to track the issue through Kibana
 - recreating the issue locally